FreeRidePGH/BikeBinder/README.markdown

 ## Objective

-Reproduce all functionality that exists with the current paper binder system.
+Reproduce all functionality that exists with the current paper bike binder and departed bikes binder system.

 ## Getting up and running